How to treat gum disease

 If these signs of gum disease are left untreated, small ‘pockets’ may develop between teeth and gums.
 As these pockets deepen it can eventually lead to periodontitis, which is one of the most serious types of gum disease.
 Once you reach this stage of gum disease, damage may have occurred, and if left untreated can lead to tooth loss.

-This is why it is important to stop this journey at the early stages (gingivitis) by finding an effective gum disease treatment to keep your gums healthy.
+This is why it is so important to find an effective gum disease treatment at the early gingivitis stages, to keep your gums healthy.

 THE THREE STEP TREATMENT FOR GUM DISEASE